College of Liberal Arts & Social Sciences > Academics > Sociology > Student Resources > Graduate Resources > Graduate Advising FAQ

 • Lesbian Families: Relationship Satisfaction, Motherhood, and Parenting

 The thesis is usually a large and theoretically complex research project.
 It is distinguished from the research project by its originality, discipline and depth.
 Like the research project, it might be based on a new research design, a significant researchable question, a replication or extension of existing research, or secondary analysis of a data set.
 A thesis, however, is much longer than the literature review or research project format.
-Typically, a thesis is about 90 pages long and includes many pages of tables, figures, and appendices.
+Typically, a thesis is about 90 pages long, contains multiple chapters, and includes many pages of tables, figures, and appendices.
 Whereas the research project is similar to a journal article, the thesis is similar to a short book with chapters.

 A thesis requires a three-person committee, which approves a substantial and detailed proposal (usually 10-12 pages), before field work and data collection begin.
 A thesis proposal hearing is required at the start of the project and an oral presentation is required at its completion.